We handed over our last projects in Cambodia in 2021, after 42 years in the country.

 We launched a hepatitis C programme in Cambodia in May 2016, offering the first free treatment for the blood-borne virus in the country.
 Although the prevalence of the disease is unknown, it is estimated that between 2 and 5 per cent of the population is infected.

-The team started by screening HIV patients at the hospital for co-infection.
-In October, screening was expanded to include patients referred by the hospital’s hepatology department.
+The team started by screening HIV patients at the hospital for co-infection; today teams have expanded screening to include patients referred by Preah Kossamak hospital’s hepatology department.